QzanY/XDP-Firewall/README.md

 The message format is as follows:
 ### Adding Rule
 #### ADD-index-srcmac-dstmac-ethertype-srcip-dstip-protocol-srcport-dstport
-index: The index of the rule on the array of rules or None.
+index: The index of the rule on the array of rules.
 Check Windox.add_rule function for how indexing works.\
 srcmac: The source MAC address of the packet or None.\
 dstmac: The destination MAC address of the packet or None.\
 ethertype: The etherType of the packet or None.
 Currently you can only write IPV4 and IPV6 protocols.
 Other protocols are not supported.\